opencloud-community/ot-controller/docs/admin/migration/livekit.md

     ```

     - Ensure that `public_url` is reachable for all users connecting to LiveKit.
-    - The `service_url` should be the URL where the controller can access the LiveKit server, which can be an internal routed URL or IP.
+    - The `service_url` should be the URL where the controller can access the LiveKit server, which can be an internally routed URL or IP.
     - The `api_key` and `api_secret` must match the values configured in the LiveKit server.
     - The recorder service will fetch the configuration from the controller